albertkim/generic-monorepo/README.md

 All dependencies are up to date as of Dec 2024.

+### Tools of choice

+- Postgres: Versatile SQL database
+- Express: Can't go wrong with, easy to learn, and tons of tutorials online for newcomers.
+- Kysely: The spiritual successor to Knex, which was my query builder of choice.
+ORMs are quite heavy-handed and often don't work well once you need more custom SQL functionality, so query builders are the way to go.
+- Vitest: The upgrade to Jest
+- Supertest: Used for testing the Express API as an API consumer
+- Zod: Extremely useful validation library that works well with Typescript - I have caught many errors and saved tons of time with this library
+- React: The most popular front-end framework in the world
+- Tailwind
+- Shadcn/ui

 # How to run

 1. Git clone
 2. At the root level, run `yarn install`
+3. Set up a local Postgres database with user `postgres`, no password needed, a database called anything - I'll refer to as {database} here, and another database called {database_test} which the integration tests will run against
+4. Update the environment variables in [api/src/database/index.ts](api/src/database/index.ts) with your database configuration, namely the test `DATABASE_NAME` - when running database integration tests, it expects a completely separate database to exist from your actual application database instance
-3. `yarn build` to build, or
+5. `yarn build` to build, or
-4. `yarn start` to start the API and web server concurrently with `npm-run-all` (the `concurrently` package didn't play well with modules)
+6. `yarn start` to start the API and web server concurrently with `npm-run-all` (the `concurrently` package didn't play well with modules)

 # What's next